 In its purest form, dance’s only medium is the body - a body that is often considered to be illiterate and frighteningly ambiguous, certainly as the subject of art.
 Perhaps the greatest power of language, on the other hand, is that it allows us to refer to and talk about things that are absent.
 Dance, therefore, is necessarily rooted in the present and demands an ongoing engagement with that dynamic present.
 Dance, as Merce Cunningham said, ‘gives you nothing back, no manuscripts to store away, no paintings to hang on your walls and maybe show in museums, no poems to be printed or sold, nothing but that single fleeting moment when you feel alive’.
 In a world that prizes objects, dance stands apart in defiance of this preoccupation.

 Science, in attempting to describe and explain an objective reality must necessarily remove the subject from the equation and provide evidence – a record - of the phenomenon in question.
 It is perhaps not surprising then, that in a world strongly shaped by rationality and the logical structures of science and technology, dance, as a practice and an art form, hasn’t been taken very seriously.
-However successful science has been in shaping and explaining the objective physical world, its attempts to explain human conscious experience have been less effective.
+However successful science has been in shaping and explaining the objective physical world, its attempts to explain consciousness have been less effective.
 Its main sticking point is explaining the qualia of experience, that is, the particular felt quality we have in experiencing a given phenomenon.

 Philosophers since antiquity have sought to explain human conscious experience, in particular the capacity for abstract thought and language that sets us apart from the rest of the animal kingdom.
 It is also not surprising then, that they have tended to prize our rational capacities over any other, particularly if we bear in mind that until the development of modern medicine, the body was far more commonly subject to illness and disease – the site of decay, discomfort and deformity.
 Perhaps the best-known and most influential thinker on the matter of thought and consciousness is René Descartes, famous for the phrase ‘I think, therefore I am’.
 Implicit in this neat sentence is the belief that the self lies fundamentally in rational thought, which he believed to be a substance altogether different from that which makes up our bodies.
 This duality, separating mind from matter, (which was, it must be noted, largely in the service of religion and the belief in a transcendent soul) has had a profound impact upon how we conceive the relationship between thought, emotions, the body and the self, forging a gap between our cognitive and rational capacities on one hand, and our bodily, perceptual and emotional capacities on the other.